ml6team/AISO-workshop/README.md

 ### Ideas to explore

 - **Multi-agent architectures** — Use `sub_agents` in ADK to create specialized agents (e.g., a "researcher" and a "calculator") orchestrated by a coordinator.
 Check the [ADK docs on multi-agent systems](https://google.github.io/adk-docs/).
-- **Image understanding** — The existing `read_png_as_string` tool is basic.
-Can you improve it?
-Support more formats?
-Ask more targeted questions about the image instead of a generic "describe this"?
+- **Image understanding** — Can you build a tool that reads and interprets images?
+Think about supporting multiple formats and extracting targeted information rather than generic descriptions.
 - **Better prompting** — Revisit your agent's `instruction`.
 Add reasoning strategies, output formatting rules, or few-shot examples.
 - **Smarter tool design** — Can your tools return structured data?
 Can you combine tools in clever ways?
-- **Try a more powerful model** — Switch to `gemini-2.0-flash` or `gemini-2.5-flash` and see if accuracy improves.
+- **Try a more powerful model** — Switch to `gemini-2.5-flash` or `gemini-2.5-pro` and see if accuracy improves.
 - **Analyze your failures** — Look at which benchmark questions your agent gets wrong and why.
 Fix the weakest link.

 ### Run the benchmark one last time